It plays out this way in my head every time.

-So let me make this ungodly clear: unless you're the awkward kid coming off the basketball court with your head hung low after missing four shots in a row, I don't want to hear about your hustle.
-And you sure as hell won't be hearing about mine.
+So let me make this ungodly clear: unless you're shouting encouragement to the awkward kid coming off the basketball court with their head hung low after missing four shots in a row, I don't want to hear from you about hustle.
 Because this whole business thing was never about that anyway.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!